IrishMorales/dorm-service-tracker/README.md

-# parking-lot-tracker
+# dorm-service-tracker
-Tracks availability of parking slots across multiple parking lots in Ateneo de Manila University
+Tracks service hours and opportunities for dorm scholars of Ateneo de Manila University